appleneko2001/o3c-docs/en/docs.md

 -> ![Krater needs his sugar.](https://images2.imgbox.com/b4/a9/0kJCLddp_o.gif) <-

+> [!warning]
-!!! danger Aspect ratios below 1:1 (say, 79:80) WILL break the selector!!!
+> Aspect ratios below 1:1 (for example, 79:80) WILL break the selector!!!
 Try to work around that for now.

 5. Click this box ![yep, this](https://images2.imgbox.com/04/e8/t6VPesCO_o.png) to write the changes to your keypad.

 <h4 align="center">What</h4>

 Due to how janky the editor is, it's recommended to artificially enlarge your canvas for better adjustments.
-‎
-‎
-‎

 -> ![smol](https://images2.imgbox.com/93/65/UtlCNFkn_o.png) gets you ![this](https://images2.imgbox.com/81/06/vdbyx6e0_o.png) <-
-‎
-‎
-‎
-‎
-‎

 -> ![large](https://images2.imgbox.com/32/87/dsX2280t_o.png) gets you ![this](https://images2.imgbox.com/7f/c8/wXXTEa6y_o.png) <-

 <br/>